EleriLove/More-Map-Variations-launch-script/README.md

 this script helps launch the More Map Variations mod on the Valve steamdeck for nightreign.

-first, disable operating system read only mode.
+first, disable operating system read only mode. this allows us to make the script run and install things to the operating system.

 ``sudo steamos-readonly disable``
 you may need to create a root password with passwd DO NOT FORGET THIS PASSWORD